PhD alumna Nika aims to unravel the reasons for health inequalities

 Currently, I work as a postdoctoral research fellow at the Taub Institute for Research on Alzheimer's Disease and the Aging Brain, Columbia University, NYC, USA.
 My research here focuses on socioeconomic and racial/ethnic disparities in cognitive aging and dementia and builds well on my dissertation and general research interest.

 I found my current position on Twitter!
 Or to be more precise that is where I saw the job announcement.
 I had about three months to my PhD defense and thus loads of writing to do.
 Nevertheless, I set aside time to apply for postdocs/jobs, but only if I see THE perfect position.
 In total, I wrote three job applications and interviewed for two positions.
 Both of the postdoc positions were a great fit for me topic-wise and with mentors I met at conferences.
 I ended up accepting one of the positions few weeks before my defense.

-Sometimes my days are simple – filled with analyses, manuscript writing and a seminar or two.
-Other days I am just wowed.
-For example, few weeks ago I started my morning with writing and then attended an interdisciplinary seminar at my department.
+Sometimes my days were simple – filled with analyses, manuscript writing and a seminar or two.
+Other days I was just wowed.
+For example, I could start my morning with writing and then attended an interdisciplinary seminar at my department.
 After that, I got to follow my mentor and learn about teaching neuroepidemology to Master’s students.
 In the afternoon, I was a test subject in an MRI, so my colleagues could set up new brain imaging sequences for our studies.
 That also means that I now have 3D images and videos of my brain and can even 3D print it!
 I wrapped up the day by celebrating my mentor and other new members of the Academy of Community & Public Service at my department.
 As I was falling asleep, memories of the day flooded back, and I was once again in awe of what science can do.